 International Seabed Authority

-The International Seabed Authority (ISA) Assembly of 168 member states met in Jamaica recently to regulate deep-sea mining however the progressive regulatory proposals of Chile, Vanuatu, Palau, France and Costa Rica were unfortunately vetoed and critical ocean environmental issues adjourned by the Assembly to next year.
+The International Sea Bed Authority (ISA) regulates deep seabed mining in areas beyond national jurisdiction for countries that are parties to the Law of the Sea Convention (LOSC).
+The U.S. is not a party to the LOSC.
+Under DSHMRA the U.S. may issue exploration licenses and commercial recovery permits to U.S. companies in areas beyond national jurisdiction, provided all statutory and regulatory requirements are met.
+The International Seabed Authority (ISA) Assembly of 168 member states assembled in Jamaica to regulate deep-sea mining however the progressive regulatory proposals of Chile, Vanuatu, Palau, France and Costa Rica were unfortunately vetoed and critical ocean environmental issues adjourned by the Assembly .
 Calls for a precautionary pause or moratorium on deep seabed mining were made by Canada, Brazil, Finland and Portugal.
 The rationale persists whether protection of the marine environment, precautionary stewardship and deep-sea mining go in tandem.
 As no consensus emerged the “two year loophole” enters into play.

 UN Routine Exhortation